Sports and Outdoor Lifestyle

 Over 120 hectares of Springfield Lakes is devoted to open space, including 23 hectares of tranquil lakes and waterways.
 Quiet leafy streets and over 20 kilometers of meandering hike and bike trails encourage residents to rethink the car and instead stroll or roll through the community.

 Part of this extensive network of open space and parks is the Robelle Domain family parkland and Discovery Park in Springfield Lakes.
 The world class Robelle Domain has a zero-depth wet playground, treetop walk and covered amphitheater.
 Stage 2 of Robelle Domain which will include a South Bank lagoon is under construction with a planned completion date of September 2015.
 While Discovery Park has a pirate ship, lookout shelters, barbeque facilities, an amphitheater and realistic wildlife sculptures over looking Discovery Lake and The Peninsula.

-Springfield Lakes featutes a large array of park including Grande Park a 3.5 hectare district park featuring a bicycle learning track, skate and mountain bike tracks, children’s playground, multi-purpose courts, picnic and barbeque shelters, community stage and kick out areas.
+Springfield Lakes features a large array of parks.
+Grande Park district park features a bicycle learning track, skate and mountain bike tracks, children's playground, multi-purpose courts, picnic and bbq shelters, community stage and kick out areas.

 White Rock – Spring Mountain Conservation Estate